Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones

 \subsection{Attack evaluation}

-For the attack, we first need to identify all swap operations.
-As discussed previously, we can use activity-modulated signals to identify arithmetic operations.
-We automate this process and, with a few manual corrections, can identify all swap operations.
-For some traces we observe interruptions of the cryptographic operation, possibly related to actual interrupts, and interference signals, which do not interrupt the cryptographic operation, but overlay parts of the trace.
+For the attack, we first needed to identify all swap operations.
+As discussed previously, we used activity-modulated signals to identify arithmetic operations.
+We automated this process and, with a few manual corrections, could identify all swap operations.
+For some traces we observed interruptions of the cryptographic operation, possibly related to actual interrupts, and interference signals, which do not interrupt the cryptographic operation, but overlay parts of the trace.
 The former can be counteracted with manual correction.
 The latter affects the probability with which the \ac{cnn} can correctly classify the swap, but typically only up to ten swap operations are affected.
-For the classification of swap operations, we use the unfiltered signal, which was sampled at \SI{2.5}{\giga\hertz}.
+For the classification of swap operations, we used the unfiltered signal, which was sampled at \SI{2.5}{\giga\hertz}.
 Note that frequencies above \SI{1.25}{\giga\hertz} experience aliasing for this sampling rate.
 This is inconsequential for our attack, because the activity‑modulated signals of interest lie in lower frequency bands and the classification accuracy is hardly impacted, as evidenced by the results below.